 GeoMôn’s guide to the coastal geology

 GeoMôn’s experienced geologist and author, Dr. John Conway, has written a bilingual guide to the coastline in the form of a narrative by someone walking from the Menai Bridge around the island in a clockwise direction.
 The book describes the rocks,structures and landscapes seen on this walk, accompanied by maps and photographs.
 It also takes in a wide variety of features of soil, biodiversity, agriculture, archaeology and of course more modern human influences.
-You can buy a copy from from our online shop. or at the Geopark Centre when it is allowed to open.
+You can buy a copy from from our online shop. or at the Geopark Centre when it is open.